achille-martin/pyqt-crom/README.md

 <a id="purpose"></a>

-:dart: Create cross-platform apps (Android and Linux) using only Python and the Qt Framework (PyQt5).
+:dart: Create cross-platform apps (Android) using only Python and the Qt Framework (PyQt5).

 <a href="https://www.buymeacoffee.com/achille_martin" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-yellow.png" alt="Buy Me A Coffee" width="200px"></a>